 Add carrots, celery sticks, and seitan.
 Cook for another minute or two.

-Then add the vegetable stock, thyme, rosemary, Better-Than-Bouillon, and grains of paradise.
+Then add the vegetable stock, potatoes, thyme, rosemary, Better-Than-Bouillon, and grains of paradise.
 Bring to a boil, let simmer for 25-30 minutes, until the vegetables are tender.

 While the stew is simmering, brown the flour.